 Dyana Zweng is the owner of A Bit of Earth in Scotts Valley, California.
 She has decades of design experience with flowers, textiles, interiors, ceramics, and gardens.

-Dyana’s garden, among redwoods and coastal oaks, is organic and welcomes many species of birds and pollinators.
+Dyana’s studio and garden sit among redwoods and coastal oaks.
+The garden welcomes many species of birds and pollinators.
 Squirrels, lizards, moles, and many other creatures make their homes here.
 Coyotes and deer often visit.
 The garden provides redwood boughs, roses, vines, ferns, grasses, and succulents, as well as perennials like dahlias, lambs ears, foxgloves, delphinium, and hellebores.
 This year boasts seven new raised beds for the production of annuals and bulb flowers.
 The garden flowers are just a portion of any event.
 Dyana also sources from several small local farms.

 Her floral designs juxtapose wild with luxe.
 They are at once modern, timeless, and untamed and blend seamlessly into the surrounding beauty of our coasts and forests.

 WHAT WE BELIEVE